Transportation in Louisville, Kentucky: Airports

 Louisville's main airport is the centrally located Louisville Muhammad Ali International Airport, whose IATA Airport Code (SDF) reflects its former name of Standiford Field, although locally, this name is still widely used.
 The airport is also home to the UPS Worldport.
 The first runway was constructed in 1941 and used for World War II aircraft, and the airport opened for business on November 15, 1947.

-In 2019, SDF had its busiest year on record, with over 4.2 million passengers passing though the airport.
+In 2019, SDF had its busiest year on record, with over 4.2 million passengers passing through the airport.
 As of 2021 it ranks as the 71st busiest airport in terms of passenger travel in the United States; however it is the third busiest airport in the United States in terms of cargo traffic, and sixth busiest for such in the world as of 2021.
 Over 17.5 billion pounds or 7.9 million metric tonnes of landed cargo weight passed through the airport in 2021.

 The airport, having recently completed major terminal renovations, has three operational runways.
 The two parallel main runways run north–south and allow for simultaneous takeoffs and landings.
 The east–west runway is shorter and generally only used in adverse weather conditions.

 The much smaller Bowman Field is used mainly for general aviation.
 Bowman Field, which opened in 1921, was the city's first airport.
 Some business aviation, as well as flight instruction and other private flying primarily operate out of this field.